FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 At this point, with your gateway server running, you should be able to go to `http://localhost:3000` in your browser and see this:

-pic TBD
-[Image of login screen - login.png]
+{% include _image.liquid src="/assets/img/blogs/node-microservices-gateway/login-screen.png" alt="The login screen for the gateway server." class="img-fluid" figure=false %}

 If we've got our setup working right, you should be able to click "Login".
 Login to FusionAuth with the user you set up previously.
 You'll see a "Hello [your name]" message.